Cost Effectiveness Testing

 The purpose of this project is to improve efficiency screening practices throughout the United States, and to help inform decision-makers regarding which efficiency resources are in the public interest and what level of investment is appropriate.

 - August 2014 – Prior to launching the NSPM project, NESP released The Resource Value Framework, a document that outlined a set of principles and best practices for screening energy efficiency.
-During the past two years, recommendations from the Resource Value Framework (RVF) have been used in a number of states to significantly improve cost-effectiveness testing methods.
+During the past few years, recommendations from the Resource Value Framework (RVF) have been used in a number of states to significantly improve cost-effectiveness testing methods.
 Click here for more information.

 NESP currently has more than fifty organizations as members.
-It is coordinated by the Home Performance Coalition (HPC).
+It is coordinated by E4TheFuture.
+Follow @RVFnow on twitter for updates.